proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape changer status

-Should displays the changer status of the changer device associated with drive ``mydrive``.
+should display the changer status of the changer device associated with drive ``mydrive``.

 Label Tapes
 ~~~~~~~~~~~

-By default, tape cartidges all looks the same, so you need to put a
+By default, tape cartridges all look the same, so you need to put a
 label on them for unique identification.
-So first, put a sticky paper
+First, put a sticky paper
 label with some human readable text on the cartridge.

 If you use a `Tape Library`_, you should use an 8 character string
-encoded as `Code 39`_, as definded in the `LTO Ultrium Cartridge Label
+encoded as `Code 39`_, as defined in the `LTO Ultrium Cartridge Label
 Specification`_.
-You can either bye such barcode labels from your
+You can either buy such barcode labels from your
-cartidge vendor, or print them yourself.
+cartridge vendor, or print them yourself.
 You can use our `LTO Barcode
-Generator`_ App for that.
+Generator`_ app to print them.

 Next, you need to write that same label text to the tape, so that the
 software can uniquely identify the tape too.

-For a standalone drive, manually insert the new tape cartidge into the
+For a standalone drive, manually insert the new tape cartridge into the
 drive and run:

 .. code-block:: console